jiang-du/BlazePose-tensorflow/README.md

 ## Continue training

-If you have just suffered from an unexpectedly power off or press `Ctrl + C` to cut up training, and then you want to continue your work, follow the following steps:
+If you have just suffered from an unexpected power off or press `Ctrl + C` to cut up training, and then you want to continue your work, follow the following steps:

 1. Edit `config.py`, modify `continue_train` to the epoch where you want to start with.

     For continue pre-train, simply set the value of `continue_train`.

-    For fine-tune, set `train_mode = 1`, and `continue_train` to num of epoch where the training loss drops but testing accuracy achieve the optimal.
+    For fine-tuning, set `train_mode = 1`, and `continue_train` to num of epoches where the training loss drops but testing accuracy achieve the optimal.

 2. Run `python3 train.py`.

-3. If you are running pre-train just now, after that, just set `train_mode = 1`, `continue_train = 0` and `best_pre_train` with the num of epoch where the training loss drops but testing accuracy achieve the optimal, and run `python3 train.py`.
+3. If you are running pre-train just now, after that, just set `train_mode = 1`, `continue_train = 0`, and `best_pre_train` with the num of epoches where the training loss drops but testing accuracy achieve the optimal, and run `python3 train.py`.

 ## Test